-The City of Alexandria will conduct a traffic study of intersections along the Mount Vernon Avenue corridor, between Braddock Road and Four Mile Run.
-The study will:
+The City of Alexandria conducted a traffic study of intersections along the Mount Vernon Avenue corridor, between Braddock Road and Four Mile Run.
+The study:

-- Identify quick, low-cost improvements that can be made to improve traffic and pedestrian signal timing, signage, and sight-distances.
+- Identified quick, low-cost improvements to improve traffic and pedestrian signal timing, signage, and sight-distances.

-- Identify improvements that can made as part of future resurfacing and re-striping of Mount Vernon Avenue (Phase 3).
+- Identified improvements to be made as part of future resurfacing and re-striping of Mount Vernon Avenue (Phase 3).

 The City of Alexandria conducted a Pedestrian Improvements to Transit Stop Study along the entire Mount Vernon Avenue corridor that provided recommendations to improve pedestrian access to transit.
-More information can be found here: www.alexandriava.gov/93440.
 The goals of the study were to: